clariza-look-microsoft-ambassador/clariza-look-microsoft-ambassador1/README.md

 <a href="https://twitter.com/clarizalook"><img src=https://img.shields.io/badge/-Twitter-orange"/></a>
 </p>

 My name is Clariza Look, a digital marketing specialist turned into a DevOps Data Engineer.
-I am also a microsoft learn student ambassador.
+I am also a microsoft learn student ambassador based in Perth.
 Currently, I am a graduating student from the University of Western Australia taking Master of Information Technology.

 - 🔭 Previous work experience is from a non-IT background and decided to break into the technology space
 - 🌱 I’m currently a Microsoft Student Learn Ambassador